jeannyinthelamp/sycamore.ai/README.md

 **👥 Contributing**

 👋 Interested in contributing?
+Join us on our Discord community @https://discord.gg/RAryBywm

 We welcome contributions of all kind, and are happy to hear new ideas!

+Get update on our current changelog live: [in progress]

 Check out our [contribution guide](https://github.com/NotionX/react-notion-x/blob/master/contributing.md)  and join our list of [contributors](https://github.com/transitive-bullshit/nextjs-notion-starter-kit/graphs/contributors).

 Feel free to reach out to [hello.sycamore.ai@gmail.com](mailto:hello.sycamore.ai@gmail.com) if you have any questions.

 **📇 License**